A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

-where $\gamma, \alpha_k$ are nonnegative parameters depending on the class of functions to minimize.
-The current iterate is computed thanks to a so-called momentum.
-This combination of past iterates allows more control over the accumulated error.
-This idea was first introduced by Polyak~\cite{polyak1964} with the heavy-ball method, starting from~$x_0, x_1 \in \mathbf{R}^d$,
+where $\gamma, \alpha_k \geqslant 0$ depend on the class of functions to minimize.
+The combination of past iterates allows more control over the accumulated error.
+The idea of incorporating momentum was first introduced by Polyak~\cite{polyak1964} with the heavy-ball method, starting from~$x_0, x_1 \in \mathbf{R}^d$, and for a momentum $\alpha_k > 0$:

-where $\alpha_k > 0$ is the momentum method.
-Yet, compared with Nesterov's accelerated gradient method, the heavy-ball method lacks global acceleration beyond quadratics. \smallbreak When reducing the step size $\gamma$, these schemes happen to be closely related to second-order differential equations, for $\beta_t \geqslant 0$ a function that depends on $\alpha_k$,
+Yet, compared to Nesterov's accelerated gradient method, the heavy-ball method lacks global acceleration beyond quadratics. \smallbreak When the step size $\gamma$ goes to zero, these schemes happen to be closely related to second-order differential equations, where $\beta_t \geqslant 0$ is a continuous function depending on $\alpha_k$:

-Recently, accelerated gradient methods have been analyzed using second-order differential equations \cite{shi2018understanding, sanzserna2021connections, wilson2016lyapunov, hu2017dissipativity}.
-Reversely, the accelerated gradient method and the heavy-ball method may be seen as discretization schemes of these second order ODEs, as many other schemes.
-Discretization techniques are, among others, discussed by \cite{xu2018, shi2020learning, wilson2016lyapunov}.
+Recently, accelerated gradient methods have been analyzed using second-order differential equations~\cite{shi2018understanding, sanzserna2021connections, wilson2016lyapunov, hu2017dissipativity}.
+Reversely, the accelerated gradient method and the heavy-ball method may be seen as discretization schemes of these second-order ODEs, as many other schemes.
+Discretization techniques are, among others, discussed by~\cite{xu2018, shi2020learning, wilson2016lyapunov}.
 Taking integration theory's point of view, Scieur et~al.~\cite{scieur2017integration} proved that these multi-step methods may even be seen as discretization schemes of the gradient flow (for quadratics). \smallbreak Again, ODEs and multi-step first-order methods as defined above are often handled using quadratic Lyapunov functions.
 We extend the systematic Lyapunov approach developed previously to accelerated gradient flows.
-Let $\mathcal{V}_{a_t, P_t}$ be the family of quadratic Lyapunov functions for second-order gradient flows,
+Let $\mathcal{V}_{a_t, P_t}$ be a quadratic Lyapunov function for second-order gradient flows, taken in the class of quadratic functions: